 Stage 1 – The Sediment Filter

 Made of Melt Blown polypropylene, the sediment filter removes dirt, silt, rust and large sediments of up to 5 microns.
-This filter is crucial in removing sediments that would otherwise damage the more delicate filters that follow.
+This filter is crucial in removing sediments that would otherwise damage or plug up the more delicate filters that follow.

 Stage 2 – The Carbon Filter

 Chlorine, a common compound in water, will go through the sediment filter.
 More importantly, chlorine damages the reverse osmosis filter.
 So we need to filter that out before it gets to the RO membrane.
 That’s the job of the carbon filter which has slightly smaller holes than the sediment filter.

 Chlorine also affects the taste and odor of water.
 The carbon filter isolates chlorine, reduces the amount of lead and removes harmful bacteria such as Giardia and Cryptosporidium.